bucs110fall2024/final-project-marisa-s-team/final_project/README.md

 ### Features

-1. Animal on screen
+1. Start menu that lets user name pet, and select whether they want a cat or dog pet
-2. Three buttons for user to click
+2. Main game screen which has pet on it and pet's name on top of screen
-3. Updating health, happiness, and hunger bar that continuously deplete until user hits buttons
+3. Three buttons for user to click on game screen (play, feed, and pet) to up status bars and cause item to go on screen
-4. Game over screen
+4. Updating health, hunger, and happiness bar that continuously deplete until user hits buttons
-5. Start menu including naming pet
+5. Game over screen allowing user to restart or quit

 ### Classes